accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 A content structure that displays information in rows and columns using header cells and data cells.

 #### Decoration
-A complex image or shape that does not provide any information essential to understanding the content with which it is associated.
+An image or complex shape that does not provide any information essential to understanding the content with which it is associated.

 #### Detailed description
 Content associated with an image or complex form, in addition to its alternative, which makes available all of the information contained in the image or complex form.